Restoring Sparsity in Potts Machines via Mean-Field Constraints: Discussion

 This work introduces two complementary mechanisms for reducing constraint-induced density. p-dits handle local constraints exactly by embedding them into the node state space, preserving the energy landscape while eliminating infeasible configurations.
 Mean-field constraints handle global constraints approximately through shared feedback signals, restoring sparsity at the cost of exact fidelity.
 Together, these techniques allow constrained problems to be decomposed according to constraint structure and addressed with the appropriate strategy.

-Restoring sparsity has direct impact on hardware efficiency.
-The FPGA results demonstrate that MFC, combined with p-dit dynamics, enables orders-of-magnitude speedups over CPU implementations while maintaining solution quality.
+Restoring sparsity has a direct impact on hardware efficiency.
+The FPGA results demonstrate that MFC, combined with p-dit dynamics, achieves a speedup of more than one order of magnitude over the CPU implementations in FPGA-kernel versus CPU-solver-loop time comparisons, while maintaining solution quality.
 Although demonstrated on an FPGA, the principles apply broadly to GPUs, ASICs, and emerging probabilistic substrates.

 Several directions follow naturally: more sophisticated feedback controllers (adaptive or learned), systems with multiple interacting constraints combining strict and relaxed enforcement, and integration with other sparsification techniques to expand the class of problems addressable on probabilistic hardware.